 SEER is an acronym for Seasonal Energy Efficiency Ratio.
 It is an energy efficiency rating for air conditioning units.
 The higher the SEER rating, the more efficient a unit is.
 For example, older units used to have a SEER rating of 6-10, new units today must have a minimum SEER rating of 13, and the most efficient systems available today are about 19 SEER.

 For systems in Florida homes, the bare minimum for proper filter maintenance is at least yearly but this may need to increase during the hottest season.
 If you do not change your filter at regular intervals, your indoor coil could become clogged, which could then cause your condensate drain to clog and flood your mechanical room.
-American Air & Heat performs this cleaning during our maintenance tune-up.
-Click here to learn more about AC Maintenance from American Air and Heat.
+American Air & Plumbing performs this cleaning during our maintenance tune-up.
+Click here to learn more about AC Maintenance from American Air and Plumbing.

 Undersized ductwork (which is what most homes have) can significantly reduce airflow and can damage the compressor in the outdoor unit.
 Undersized ducts will also increase noise due to the increased air velocities inside the duct.
 Undersized ductwork will decrease the volume of air that can be delivered to each room, therefore reducing the comfort of the home.